darktjm/gamesup/README.md

 just calls the UAE resident resource to shut down the emulator.
 The configuration always mounts min-wb as dh1:, bootable at priority 10.

-I use `amiga-floppy` to run games on ADF floppy images.
+I use `amiga-floppy` *images* to run games on ADF floppy images.
 This is mainly to test if a game image I have works at all.
-I use `amiga-load` to boot the min-wb drive as dh1 with floppies pre-loaded.
+I use `amiga-load` *drive-name* *images* to boot the min-wb drive as dh1: with floppies pre-mounted.
 This is what I use to install games.
 The basic procedure I usually use is `copy df0: dh0: all clone quiet` and repeat for each floppy.
 Then I exit the emulator, and edit `s/startup-sequence` on the new drive to add `dh1:c/UAEQuit` at the end and remove any running in background or text printed to the initial console.
+I might also have to use `dh1:c/assign` to assign the floppy names (gotten from `info` or the prompts asking to insert a floppy) to dh0:.

 An Amiga game then uses `amiga-game.sh` to load.
 This is almost identical to `dos-game.sh`; see above.
 I should probably merge the